kmahaldar/Getting-And-Cleaning-Data/README.md

 4. Appropriately labels the data set with descriptive activity names.
 5. Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+###  Execution of the R Script to get and clean data

+   1. Download data : dowbnload the zip file from the given URL , extract it in your workspace.
+Your workspace should have the folder "UCI HAR Dataset" and all data files inside it.
+If you want to change the name of the folder then corresponding modification have to be done in the script.

+   2. Download and execute script : copy run_analysis.R is your workspace and run the command -    source("./run_analysis.R") .
+It should create a file "tidy_data.txt" in your workspace.

 ### Additional Information
 Additional information about the variables, data and processes can be found in the CodeBook.MD file.